On a project...

 When my carpenter arrived and started working on the baseboards and the doors for the office, I just haaaad to ask him about building a new cabinet for our files and books in the home office.

 He built it and it's perfect.
-It's just what we needed to get all the black plastic file boxes off the floor and my magazine collection stored properly.
+It's just what we needed to get all the black plastic file boxes off the floor and some of our books and photos stored properly.
 And I could actually put a tv in there too!

-Next, I noticed that the desk/countertop I built when I used to work out of my home looked a little cheap - and I knew this when I first installed it.
-But I didn't have time to do anything about it then, so I figured I'd redo it sometime down the road.
+Next, I noticed that the desk/countertop I built in this space on the back wall, when I used to work out of my home, looked a little cheap next to the new cabinetry going in.

 And the moment that thought crossed my mind, it hit me: This project is getting out of hand.
 It's becoming something I never intended in the first place.